rundmt/rundmt.github.com/_posts/2016-02-10-clarifai-postman.md

 ### Postman

 If you've ever used an API doc before you typically see something like this.
-In the black boxes those are what are known as CURL commands.
-CURL commands are commands to communicate with the web from your computers command line.
-CURL commands are great, but they are pretty daunting for somebody not used to the command line.
+In the black boxes those are what are known as cURL commands. cURL commands are commands to communicate with the web from your computers command line. cURL commands are great, but they are pretty daunting for somebody not used to the command line.

 ![](https://i.imgur.com/bKzI8l2.png)